-The ABA Retirement Funds Program has been providing affordable retirement plans to the legal community for 60 years.
+The ABA Retirement Funds Program has been providing affordable retirement plans to the legal community for over 55 years.
 It is organized as an Illinois not-for-profit corporation and is dedicated to providing retirement services exclusively to the legal community.
-It currently services over 3,900 law firm retirement plans and bar associations and has over \$6.4 billion in assets (12/31/2022).
+It currently services over 4,000 law firm retirement plans and bar associations and has over \$6 billion in assets (12/31/2017).